United Airlines Credit Cards

 - Waived close-in booking fees.

 - If you have the United Club Card, you should probably use it for your United purchases.
 As you are likely a frequent United flyer, you might get more value out of 4x United Miles than you would from 5x Membership Rewards points, 5x ThankYou points, or 3x Ultimate Rewards points.
 Best Credit Cards for Travel Spending.

-- You are better off making your United Airlines purchases with a card that earns a high reward rate for all your airfare spending.
-2x United miles are better than what you'd earn from most general-purpose reward cards, but not as good as what you'd earn from a card that offers high bonus rewards on airfare purchases.Best Credit Cards for Travel Spending.
+- You are better off making your United Airlines purchases with a card that earns a higher reward rate for airfare spending.
+2-3x United miles is okay but not as good as what you'd earn from one of the better cards.Best Credit Cards for Travel Spending.

 - The Business card's bonus on transit and taxi services may be useful.
-You'll earn 2x United Miles, worth about 3 cents per dollar.
+You'll earn 2x United Miles.
 If you don't have a card that includes these expenses as part of its travel category (such as the Sapphire Reserve), the United Business Explorer might be your best option.

 - You don't want to use these cards for your everyday spending.
 You'll earn higher rewards from a good general-purpose reward card.
 Get a Great General Purpose Reward Card and Use It for All of Your Spending.